 The salted thing?
 Does everything have to be ‘salted this’ or ‘salted that?’
 No, it does not.
 While I love just a touch of salt with chocolate and/or caramel, the truth is if you don’t have a good finishing salt, I highly recommend you avoid this step.

-I love Maldon salt flakes; they are less salty than table or kosher salt and are so pretty too so I can highly recommend them but trying the same thing with table salt would be a mistake.
+I love Maldon Salt Flakes; they are less salty than table or kosher salt and are so pretty too that I highly recommend them but trying the same thing with table salt would be a mistake.
 So either use a good finishing salt or none at all; either way I know you will love this toffee.
 So will your children, husband, dad, sister, mom or brother.
 Or you can send some to me.
 Just kidding.
 No I’m not.

 PIN ‘English Toffee with Toasted Almonds and Salted Chocolate’